Dr. Michael Rehl

 He addresses posture, spinal alignment, food and nutrition, supplements and goal-setting, and, most of all, the connections throughout the body’s interrelated systems, aiming to educate patients rather than simply telling them what to do.
 He often uses muscle testing to identify muscle weakness and corresponding organ-related issues.
 For example, he says, if a patient’s liver is toxic, then the pectoral (chest) muscles are likely to test weak.
 If the pectoral muscles are weak, the back often goes out of alignment.
 “There is a connection between the health of your insides and the functioning of the musculoskeletal system,” he explains.

-Rehl explains that knowing such details about each patient’s health determines individual care.
-A patient that has fallen and needs chiropractic care, for example, differs from a patient that needs systemic care.
+Even so, he explains, he cannot simply adjust someone who is basically unhealthy and expect those adjustments to last.
+A patient who has fallen and needs chiropractic care, for example, differs from a patient who needs systemic care.
 There is a difference between psychosomatic illness, which is caused by stress; viscerosomatic illness, which is caused by a dysfunction of the internal organs; and musculoskeletal imbalances, which are caused by structural issues.

 Rehl says his job is to identify each person’s stressors, whether they are musculoskeletal, biochemical, nutritional or stress-related, and help them start dealing with them.
 Many people have complicated medical histories, especially as the population ages, but one big change can cause multiple improvements.
 “If, for example, I take wheat out of a patient’s system, if they go gluten-free, sometimes miracles happen,” Rehl says.
 “They lose weight, the brain fog is gone, their digestion gets better, all from one change.”
 Or they may simply need a spinal adjustment that they’ve needed since childhood, he adds.